demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 - Posting a message or adaptive card to a private/shared channel is currently not supported in the ***send-notification*** command.
 Thus, also the ***mirror_investigation*** command does not support private/shared channels.
 For more information, see [Microsoft General known issues and limitations](https://learn.microsoft.com/en-us/connectors/teams/#general-known-issues-and-limitations).
 - In case of multiple chats/users sharing the same name, the first one will be taken.
 - See Microsoft documentation for [Limits and specifications for Microsoft Teams](https://learn.microsoft.com/en-us/microsoftteams/limits-specifications-teams).
-- If a non XSOAR user ran the command `new incident` in the chat with the bot, the owner of the created incident would be the logged in XSOAR user, not the external user who ran the command.
+- If a non-Cortex XSOAR user ran the `new incident` command in the chat with the bot, the owner of the created incident would be the logged in Cortex XSOAR user, not the external user who ran the command.

 ## Commands